Who am I?

 For many years, I’ve felt personally that if I could see all of my pensions in one place, and come back to this place often (not every day, but certainly a few times a year), then I’d feel much more confident about a) what I’ve already built up and b) my prospects for the future.
 From research, we know that many, many people in the UK (i.e. millions) feel the same way.

-It seems instinctive to me that by being able to easily see the totality of their accumulated pension incomes, people will feel both more confident and more aware of what their pensions might mean for them in their later life.
+It seems instinctive to me that by being able to easily see the totality of their accumulated pension incomes, people will feel both more aware and more confident of what their pensions might mean for them in their later life.
+And if their total pension income shown is inadequate, at least they are armed with that knowledge.

 But apart from my long-term general interest in this topic, there are three specific reasons why I think I’m quite well-placed to support the pensions dashboards debate:

-1. Experience: Establishing Nest in 2008 broke new ground.
+1. Experience of industry / Government collaboration: Establishing Nest in 2008 broke new ground.
 None of us involved (whether civil servants or external pensions consultants) had ever before created, in statute, a national trust-based defined contribution pension scheme, with a public service obligation to accept all employers who wished to use it.
 And all under the glare of close public and media scrutiny.

-A similar spirit of collaboration and trust, across the whole consumer, pensions and technology communities, and Government and regulators, is going to be essential as we bring pensions dashboards to fruition.
+A similar spirit of collaboration and trust, across the whole consumer, pensions and technology communities, and Government and regulators, is essential as we bring pensions dashboards to fruition.

 Plus, many of my friends and peers are of a similar age.
 Now that our children have grown up and are starting to leave home, pensions issues are increasingly a part of our conversations, helping me gain a deeper understanding of the broader requirements for pensions dashboards (and the fears people have).